lizardking/SolarEdge.net/README.md

 If you want to use SolarEdge data resp. code from this project in your own application?
 There are 2 possible ways:

 * Reference _SolarEdgeDataFetcher_ and use the _DataFetcher_ class from your own code.
 This is only recommended if you are sure that you wont need SolarEdge data in any other program (SolarEdge inverters only allow a single modmus.TCP connection).
 * Install the _SolarEdgeService_ and  get the data through the provided WCF service functions.
-A easy way to start is to reference the _SolarEdgeServiceClient_ project which encapsulates all the WCF stuff and provides some simple methode, properties and events to access the SolarEdge data.

 Logging
 -------